How to install CCTV cameras in corridors? - NVR IPCAMERA SECURITY

 Recognition CCTV.

-For corridor monitoring, a normal detection setting is 125 pixels per meter, since identification is handled at the entrance to the building and simple detection is not enough for post-incident analysis using the surveillance archive.
+For corridor monitoring, a normal detection setting is 125 pixels per meter, since identification is handled at the entrance to the building and simple detection is not enough for post-incident analysis using the video surveillance archive.

 The dead zone under the camera